solomonwaikumi-cmyk/Moringa-Portfolio/README.md

-# Moringa-Portfolio
+# Moringa CyberSecurity-Portfolio
-A comprehensive collection of 75 cybersecurity labs completed at Moringa School, covering GRC, Threat Intel, and SecDevOps.
+A comprehensive collection of cybersecurity labs completed at Moringa School, covering GRC, Threat Intel, and SecDevOps.